 What color is it?
 Look beyond red, white or blush.
-If it's a red wine is the color maroon, purple, ruby, garnet, red, brick or even brownish?
+If it's red wine, is the color maroon, purple, ruby, garnet, red, brick or even brownish?
 If it's a white wine is it clear, pale yellow, straw-like, light green, golden, amber or brown in appearance?

-- Still Looking: Move on to the wine's opacity.
+Move on to the wine's opacity.
 Is the wine watery or dark, translucent or opaque, dull or brilliant, cloudy or clear?
 Can you see sediment?
 Tilt your glass a bit, give it a little swirl—look again, is there sediment, bits of cork or any other floaters?
 An older red wine will often have more orange tinges on the edges of color than younger red wines.
 Older white wines are darker than younger white wines when comparing the same varietal at different ages.

-- Smell: Our sense of smell is critical in properly analyzing a glass of wine.
-To get a good impression of your wine's aroma, swirl your glass for a solid 10-12 second (this helps vaporize some of the wine's alcohol and release more of its natural aromas) and then take a quick whiff to gain a first impression.
+Our sense of smell is critical in properly analyzing a glass of wine.
+To get a good impression of your wine's aroma, swirl your glass for a solid 10 to 12 seconds (this helps vaporize some of the wine's alcohol and release more of its natural aromas) and then take a quick whiff to gain a first impression.

-- The Attack Phase is the initial impression that the wine makes on your palate.
+This is the initial impression that the wine makes on your palate.
 The Attack is comprised of four pieces of the wine puzzle: alcohol content, tannin levels, acidity, and residual sugar.
 These four puzzle pieces display initial sensations on the palate.
 Ideally, these components will be well-balanced.
-One piece will not be more prominent than the others.
+One-piece will not be more prominent than the others.
 These four pieces do not display a specific flavor per se, they meld together to offer impressions in intensity and complexity, soft or firm, light or heavy, crisp or creamy, sweet or dry, but not necessarily true flavors like fruit or spice.

-- The Evolution Phase is next, also called the mid-palate or middle range phase, this is the wine’s actual taste on the palate.
+This is also called the mid-palate or middle range phase, this is the wine’s actual taste on the palate.
 In this phase, you are looking to discern the flavor profile of the wine.
 If it’s a red wine you may start noting fruit—berry, plum, prune or fig; perhaps some spice—pepper, clove, cinnamon, or maybe a woody flavor like oak, cedar, or a detectable smokiness.
-If you are in the Evolution Phase of a white wine you may taste apple, pear, tropical or citrus fruits, or the taste may be more floral in nature or consist of honey, butter, herbs or a bit of earthiness.
+If you are in the Evolution Phase of white wine you may taste some apple, pear, tropical or citrus fruits, or the taste may be more floral in nature or consist of honey, butter, herbs or a bit of earthiness.

-- The Finish is appropriately labeled as the final phase.
+This is appropriately labeled as the final phase.
 The wine's finish is how long the flavor impression lasts after it is swallowed.
 This is where the wine culminates, where the aftertaste comes into play.
 Did it last several seconds?
 Was it light-bodied (like the weight of water), medium-bodied (similar in weight to milk) or full-bodied (like the consistency of cream)?
 Can you taste the remnant of the wine on the back of your mouth and throat?
 Do you want another sip or was the wine too bitter at the end?
 What was your last flavor impression—fruit, butter, oak?
 Does the taste persist or is it short-lived?